pythonr0ck/zen-mods/README.md

 - [ ] Add [Big Essentials Mod](https://zen-browser.app/mods/9bbaab67-a2c8-4d79-837f-90cd72a8932a/) support
 - [ ] Fix window controls shifting to sidebar when tabs are placed on right
 - [ ] Fix - Folder Search Popup: Sidebar collapses upon hovering over the popup
-- [ ] Change navbar-toolbar padding to align with sidebar properly (Happens on varying var(--zen-element-separation) values)
+- [ ] Change titlebar (navbar-toolbar) padding to align with sidebar properly (Happens on varying var(--zen-element-separation) values)
 - [ ] Fix - Only Sidebar layout support
+- [ ] Fix accidental sidebar expand on titlebar hover
+- [ ] Fix having no Essentials causes empty padding

 ## How to Download
 ### Download with Sine Mod Manager (Recommended)